 - A bit more expensive

 Sea to Summit is known for making ultralight camping and backpacking gear, so it makes sense that they make a lightweight backpacking towel.
 The soft, quick-drying towel is compact and comes in three sizes.
 The small towel is 32” by 16”, the large is 48” by 24” and the extra large is 60” by 30”.
 All these towel sizes weigh under 7 ounces.
 This is a good choice for the traveler constantly on the trail when every oz makes a difference.
+We also rated it as the best microfiber travel towel due to the fact that it came in different sizes meaning you can pick the right one for your trip.

 The drawback?
-The XL is expensive for a microfiber towel and pricier than the other towels on this travel towel review.
+The XL is expensive for a microfiber towel and is pricier than the other towels on this travel towel review.

 Best Travel Towel for Yogis – Youphoria Sport